cesarenaldi/iniettore/packages/core/README.md

 #### `Context` and ISP

 The [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) (ISP) is one of the five [SOLID](https://en.wikipedia.org/wiki/SOLID) principles of object-oriented programming.
-For the purpose of this documentation we will just use the following operational definition of ISP.
+For the purpose of this documentation we will just use a more practical definition of ISP.

 > The ISP advises us not to depend on classes that have methods we don't use. - Clean Architecture (Robert C. Martin)